duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 #### Visual odometry

 The algorithm performes a visual odometry pipeline as follows.

-First, the image get downsampled (by half), to decrease the computational time.
-Then feature detection is performed using XXX.
-On the next image frame, the feature detection is again performed, then the features are matched using XXX.
-To remove outliers that could generate significant errors XXX is used.
-After a reliable set of pairs is obtained, the motion between the frames is extracted by XXX.
-By multiplying the current pose estimate with the obtained matrix, a new estimate of the pose is received.
+When the `visual_odometry_node` receives an image, the relative callback function gets activated.
+If the node should be active according to the `FSM`, the pipeline starts.

+The image gets converted to an `OpenCV` object.
+Then the actual algorithm present in `lib-visualodo` is triggered with this image object.

+The image gets then downsampled, as this reduces significantly the computational time.
+Then relevant features are extracted from the image, using either `SURF`, `SIFT` or `ORB` (by default `ORB` is chosen).

+At each frame, we gather one image and we discard the oldest one, so to keep always the two most recent to perform the pipeline.

+Then we need to match the features, with either `KNN` or using the Hamming distance (default).

+Once we have the matches we need to filter out the outliers, which again is either done with `KNN` (using the ratio of distance between best and second best match) or using histogram fitting (default).
+This means that we fit a gaussian distribution to the lenght of the matches, and we remove the ones further than one standard deviation from the center.

+Then we divide the feature pairs between far and close regions, to decouple the estimate of the translation vector to the estimate of the rotation matrix (TODO put reference).

+After having computed the motion matrix, we multiply it to get a new estimate of the pose.

 #### Software architecture

+For the development of this project, we organized the code the following way: all the code needed to handle communications using `ROS` is in the folder `ros-visualodo`.
+All the logic containing how the algorithms are implemented, is in `lib-visualodo`.
+This way we enabled an independance between `ROS` and the code itself.

 Nodes: